thosgood/this-weeks-finds/markdown/101-151/week102.md

-for some unknown group H. Since this is really a result about the mapping class groups of surfaces, it *must* have something to do with how conformal field theories always give projective representations of these mapping class groups, with the \"phase ambiguity\" being of the form exp(2 π c i / 24), where c is the \"central charge\".
+for some unknown group H. Since this is really a result about the mapping class groups of surfaces, it *must* have something to do with how conformal field theories always give projective representations of these mapping class groups, with the "phase ambiguity" being of the form exp(2 π c i / 24), where c is the "central charge".
 No?
-I just don\'t quite see why.
+I just don't quite see why.
 Maybe someone will enlighten me.

 Anyway, the way she proved this definitely ties right into the stuff about stable homotopy groups of spheres.
 She used explicit maps between